Ministers and laypeople of the Protestant Church of Christ,

 (1) Defense of pattern theology

 The Protestant Church of Christ’s defense of pattern theology is incapable of satisfying any query as to its communion with the early Church; patternism presupposes a body (not a collection of books) that established a perceived pattern.
-So instead of providing evidence for its presence through history, scriptural verses removed from their ecclesial context are instead presented as red herrings to defend a pragmatic use of your theory (that patternism conjures authenticity), and not the facts of the topic at hand (origins).
+So instead of providing evidence for its presence through history, scriptural verses removed from their ecclesial context are instead presented as red herrings to defend a pragmatic use of your theory (that patternism conjures authenticity), and not the facts of the topic at hand (origins and sequence).

 Members of your group present verses that both Catholics and Protestants can agree upon to support some practicalities of particular nuances (discipleship / holy living) of pattern theology (i.e. Beloved, do not imitate evil, but imitate good . . .
 3 John 11a); and they find apparent patterns where they want to find them, such as by discovering how the word “elder” appears in the Bible and that its presence somehow justifies the ordination / installment of congregationally elected shepherds (men who are not approved by apostolic leadership), as only one example.